Howie Ferguson

-Howard Ferguson Jr. (August 5, 1930 – December 18, 2005) was a professional American football player.
+Howard Ferguson Jr. (August 5, 1930 – December 18, 2005) was an American professional football player.
 He played as a fullback and halfback for six seasons in the National Football League (NFL) with the Green Bay Packers and one season in the American Football League (AFL) with the Los Angeles Chargers.
+He was inducted into the Green Bay Packers Hall of Fame.

 Biography

 Ferguson grew up in Louisiana, where he competed in football, basketball, baseball, and boxing at New Iberia High School.
 He enlisted in the Navy on Jan.
 8, 1948 and served during the Korean War as a member of the frogman underwater demolition team.
-During the off-season he worked as an oil field worker in New Iberia.
+During the off-season, he worked as an oil field worker in New Iberia.
 Although he never played college football, Ferguson was discovered while playing football for the Navy in California by a scout for the NFL's Los Angeles Rams.
-(He had played football with the Navy League Amphibian Division and was an MVP, earning second-team All-Navy honors two years in a row.)
+He had played football with the Navy League Amphibian Division and was an MVP, earning second-team All-Navy honors two years in a row.)
 After playing four years of service football, the Navy discharged Ferguson on Jan.
 7, 1952, he signed with the Los Angeles Rams on June 11 and was waived on Sept.
-19. The Rams signed him but he was released prior to the 1952 season and then was signed by the Green Bay Packers as a free agent in 1953.
+19. The Rams signed him, but he was released prior to the 1952 season and then was signed by the Green Bay Packers as a free agent in 1953.
 The 6'2", 210-pound Ferguson gained 2,120 yards rushing and 1,079 yards receiving with the Packers between 1953 and 1958.